rustumchhor/lectureslideconverter/README.md

 Example:
 1. python main.py -f /Users/rustum/Desktop/6_LM_1.pdf
+a.
 This will output the pdf to the directory where the python file is located

 2. python3 main.py -f /Users/rustum/Downloads/10_pos.pdf -o /Users/rustum/Desktop/INFO\ 159
+a.
 This will output the pdf under the directory I specified (/Users/rustum/Desktop/INFO\ 159)

 Output:
 6_LM_1_output.pdf